 Phone: +354 420 8800

 Have you visited Blue Lagoon Iceland?
 Check out my Blue Lagoon Iceland video from this trip here.
+Don’t forget to check out the rest of the Travel Shop Girl website for more posts about Iceland and other destinations.

 *While Gray Line Iceland provided me with complimentary transportation to Blue Lagoon Iceland and onto Keflavik airport and Blue Lagoon Iceland provided me with a complimentary Comfort package, all opinions and photographs are my own.*